dotnet/docs-aspire/docs/frameworks/functions.md

 The preceding code relies on the [📦 Aspire.Hosting.Azure.Storage](https://www.nuget.org/packages/Aspire.Hosting.Azure.Storage) NuGet package to add an Azure Storage resource that runs as an emulator.
 The `storage` resource is then passed to the `WithHostStorage` API, explicitly setting the host storage to the emulated resource.

+> [!NOTE]
+> The `StorageAccountContributor` role is required for deployed instances, it's up to the user to manually configure this role with their resource when they're publishing.
+This role assignment is included automatically for the implicitly generated host storage.

 ### Reference resources in Azure Functions

 To reference other Azure resources in an Azure Functions project, chain a call to `WithReference` on the Azure Functions project resource and provide the resource to reference: